 Calculus adds per-numbers by areas.
 Adding 3 kg at 4 $/kg and 5 kg at 6 $/kg, the unit-numbers 3 and 5 are added as 3+5, and the per-numbers 4 and 6 are added as 3*4+5*6, i.e. as the area under the per-number graph, i.e. as integration combining * and +.
 As reversed integration, differentiation produces per-numbers by combining – and /.

 This video describes how natural mathematics is made difficult by removing eight links to its roots, the natural fact Many.
 The missing links make mathematics a privilege to a mandarin class wanting to monopolize public offices.
 Reopening the eight missing links will make mathematics easy and accessible to all.
 The two sessions address primary and secondary mathematics.

 Paul and Allan are asked to discuss eight questions on postmodern mathematics education, e.g., What is meant by postmodern?
 What is the root of postmodern thinking?
 What is postmodern mathematics?
 What is postmodern research?

 This video on postmodern deconstruction describes world history as the history of trade.
-First eastern lowland pepper and silk was traded with western highland silver, then eastern cotton was moved west and traded with northern industrial products, and finally electrons replaced the silver and cotton economy with an information economy.
+First eastern lowland pepper and silk were traded with western highland silver, then eastern cotton was moved west and traded with northern industrial products, and finally, electrons replaced the silver and cotton economy with an information economy.